 It’s so dark in the bedroom that it’s nearly pitch black.
-I’m less worried about the floorboards creaking than I am about opening the bedroom door to creep out.
-I climb out of bed and gingerly reach out for the indoor shutter, feeling my way to a latch of some sort.
+I’m less worried about the floorboards creaking than I am about trying to open the bedroom door to creep out.
+Climbing out of bed I gingerly reach out for the indoor shutter, trying to find a latch of some sort.
 Got it.
 I open it ever so slightly as a tiny, stark saber of light penetrates the room.
-The brightness indicates it’s later than I had anticipated – these shutters clearly do their job.
+Clearly it’s later than I had anticipated; these shutters clearly do their job.

-The instant injection of light allows me to carefully round the bed and cross the room, slowly turn the brass bedroom handle to slip into the passageway.
-If it’s this late then our early bird friends, Dean and Tracey, must be awake – which means the house alarm is off?
+The instant injection of light allows me to carefully round the bed and cross the room.
+Slowly turning the brass bedroom handle I slip into the passageway.
+If it’s this late then surely our early bird friends, Dean and Tracey, must be awake – which means the house alarm is off?

 Stepping into the lounge I find Dean – it turns out the shutters weren’t the only thing keeping beams out; the house alarm beams didn’t turn off when Dean tried to go for his morning run.
 The solution?
 Yolam – the house manager at Greystones Beach House.
 Since it’s after 9am, I feel it’s not too early to whatsapp Yolam for, “Help, please!”

 Yolam responds with a quick instruction and Dean was set free for his morning run.
 Turns out you should probably write down alarm instructions when given to you.
 Ooops!
 The morning in Langebaan has begun.